plgDavid/AccuracyCoin/README.md

   8: If the RDY line goes low 2 cycles before the write cycle, The X register was not the correct value after the test.
   9: If the RDY line goes low 2 cycles before the write cycle, The Y register was not the correct Value after the test.
   A: If the RDY line goes low 2 cycles before the write cycle, The CPU Status flags were not correct after the test.

+ ### Unofficial Instructions: SHS
+  F: The high byte corruption did not match either known behavior.
+  0: This instruction had the wrong number of operand bytes.
+  1: The target address of the instruction was not the correct value after the test.
+  2: The A register was not the correct value after the test.
+  3: The X register was not the correct value after the test.
+  4: The Y register was not the correct Value after the test.
+  5: The CPU Status flags were not correct after the test.
+  6: The Stack pointer was not the correct value after the test.
+  7: If the RDY line goes low 2 cycles before the write cycle, The target address of the instruction was not the correct value after the test.
+  8: If the RDY line goes low 2 cycles before the write cycle, The A register was not the correct value after the test.
+  9: If the RDY line goes low 2 cycles before the write cycle, The X register was not the correct value after the test.
+  A: If the RDY line goes low 2 cycles before the write cycle, The Y register was not the correct Value after the test.
+  B: If the RDY line goes low 2 cycles before the write cycle, The CPU Status flags were not correct after the test.
+  C: If the RDY line goes low 2 cycles before the write cycle, The Stack pointer was not the correct value after the test.

 ### Interrupt flag latency
   1: An IRQ should occur when a DMC sample ends, the DMC IRQ is enabled, and the CPU's I Flag is clear.